apache/pulsar-site/versioned_docs/version-2.8.x/administration-isolation.md

 ```

-For more information about the command `pulsar-admin ns-isolation-policy set options`, see [here](https://pulsar.apache.org/tools/pulsar-admin/).
+For more information about the command `pulsar-admin ns-isolation-policy set options`, see [Pulsar admin docs](https://pulsar.apache.org/reference/#/@pulsar:version_origin@/pulsar-admin).

 **Example**